PawanKumar-Dev/Backend/Notes/14_Http_crash_course.md

 # Http Crash Course

 - "HTTP" is a protocol that facilitates the exchange of information over the Internet.
-  - Simply, HTTP is language that client browser(or any application) communicate with server(or where data is stored).
+  - HTTP is language that client browser(or any app) communicate with server(or where data is stored).

 - HTTP operates on "Request-Response Model" where a client sends a request to the server, and server responds with right data.